tuftsdatalab/tuftsWorkshops/docs/machine-learning/supervised/logistic-regression.md

 ## Recap

 So what have we found?
 Well it seems that ALDH3A1 expression has a minimal effect on the probability of being a smoker.
 Additionally, our high p-value of 0.669 indicates that we should not reject the possibility that this effect was due to chance.
 This is also confirmed in our visual of the logistic regression curve - where it is not S shaped.
 This is due to the absense of some boundry, where some value of ALDH3A1 expression separates smokers and non smokers.
+We can also see this fit isn't great in McFadden's $r^2$ value of `0.001440711`.
+McFadden's $r^2$ values close to 0 are indicative of a poor fit while values over 0.4 are indicative of a good fit.

 ## Assumptions